TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 =================

 The extension `enetcache <https://github.com/lolli42/enetcache>`_ is a small extension that helps with frontend plugin based caches.
-It has been available as composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.
+It has been available as Composer package and a TER extension for quite some time and is loosely maintained to keep up with current Core versions.

 The following is based on the current (May, 2023) main branch of enetcache,